 I recently had the pleasure of working with Cary on my MFA application materials.
 In addition to being an engaging and knowledgeable editor, Cary’s feedback is always thorough, thoughtful, and encouraging.
 His detailed line edits have helped me write cleaner and snappier prose, and his global comments have given me the push I needed to get at the heart of my themes and characters.
 Cary is not only caring and professional in his editing and instruction, but is also open, personable, and truly a joy to work with.

 I had the opportunity to work with Cary on several manuscripts when I was a production editor at Cambridge University Press.
 Cary impressed me right away with his thorough grasp of style guidelines and his consummate skill at copy- and line-editing.
 What really set him apart, though, was his ability to quickly comprehend the concepts associated with specialized and arcane academic works and guide the authors to greater clarity in both their arguments and their structural approaches to the subject matter.
 Cary was tactful but forthright in calling out the sort of needlessly convoluted “academese” that sometimes afflicted such manuscripts, and the authors were grateful for his insight.
 I should add that Cary is, on a personal level, kind, funny, and easy to get along with—qualities that make a sometimes difficult editorial process much more enjoyable.

-— MARY BECKER, previously with Cambridge University Press, now with Oxford University Press
+— MARY BECKER, Cambridge University Press (retired)

 ⎯⎯ Fees & Details ⎯⎯